Andalusia-DEV/git-submodule-demo/README.md

 ![pulling changes](./screenshots/adding-remote-changes-2.png)

+## **Note**: Submodule workflows

+- Once submodules are properly initialized and updated within a parent repository they can be utilized exactly like stand-alone repositories.

+- This means that submodules have their own branches and history.

+- When making changes to a submodule it is important to publish submodule changes and then update the parent repositories reference to the submodule.

 ## **Importnat note using git submodules as a team**

-When working with submodules, a common pattern of confusion and error is forgetting to push updates for remote users.
+- When working with submodules, a common pattern of confusion and error is forgetting to push updates for remote users.

-If we revisit the utils work we just did, and only pushed the updates to the parent repository.
+- If we revisit the utils work we just did, and only pushed the updates to the parent repository.

-Another developer would go to pull the latest parent repository and it would be pointing at a commit of awesomelibrary that they were unable to pull because we had forgotten to push the submodule.
+- Another developer would go to pull the latest parent repository and it would be pointing at a commit of awesomelibrary that they were unable to pull because we had forgotten to push the submodule.

-This would break the remote developers local repo.
+- This would break the remote developers local repo.

-To avoid this failure scenario make sure to always commit and push the submodule and parent repository.
+- To avoid this failure scenario make sure to always commit and push the submodule and parent repository.